 Did you like this Easy Thai Red Curry Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comment section below!Print

-This is a sweet and silky Thai red curry recipe packed with traditional Southeast Asian flavors you’ll love – and it only takes 15 minutes to make!
+This is a sweet and spicy Thai red curry with chicken and creamy coconut milk that offers traditional South East Asian flavors and all the comfort you need from a bowl of curry.
+And it only takes 15 minutes to make!

 - Cook Time: 10 minutes